pulumi/docs/content/registry/packages/gcp/how-to-guides/gcp-ts-serverless-raw.md

 title: "Google Cloud Functions in Python and Go Deployed with TypeScript | TypeScript"
 h1: "Google Cloud Functions in Python and Go Deployed with TypeScript"
 linktitle: "Google Cloud Functions in Python and Go Deployed with TypeScript"
+meta_desc: "Google Cloud Functions in Python and Go Deployed with TypeScript how-to guide using ts"
 no_edit_this_page: true
 cloud: gcp
 language: ts